Ensure your online account is up to date in case of postal disruption. Update your account here.

 Damage Claims

-CAA Atlantic takes every precaution to ensure excellent service on more than 100,000 road service events a year.
-Occasionally, damage can occur.
+CAA Atlantic takes every precaution to ensure excellent service on more than 150,000 road service events a year.
+Occasionally, damage to vehicles can occur.

-CAA Atlantic takes damage claims seriously and will do a fair investigation of each incident.
-Damage claims must be filed in a timely manner and should be reported within 2 business days of the date of service.
+CAA takes damage claims seriously and will do a fair investigation of each incident.
+Claims must be filed in a timely manner and should be reported within 2 business days of the date of service.
 If you request a damage investigation after this period, there must be a valid reason.
 CAA may ask for back up documentation to support this delay.
-No damage claims will be considered if over 14 days (not business days) from the service date.
+No damage claims will be considered if over 14 days from the service date.
+Damage claim investigation requests can be submitted to damageclaims@atlantic.caa.ca.

 - Your 16-digit membership number